 Do you snore badly?
 Do you wake up feeling like you hadn’t slept?
 That could be due to sleep apnea, a serious condition that can lead to heart disease, type 2 diabetes, and more.
-Dr. Patel and the staff at Infinite Smiles have the expertise to help diagnose and treat your sleep apnea.
+Dr. Patel and the staff at Infinite Smiles have the expertise to help diagnose and treat your sleep conditions.
 With our help, you can soon go back to receiving the rest you need.

 What is sleep apnea?

 Simply, sleep apnea is a disorder that prevents you from breathing during sleep.
-This disrupts your natural sleep cycle, preventing you from receiving a good night’s rest.
+Consequently, this disrupts your natural sleep cycle, preventing you from receiving a good night’s rest.

-The average sleep apnea sufferer can wake up as many as 200 times throughout the night.
+The average sufferer can wake up as many as 200 times each night.
 This is significantly more than even the most restless sleeper.

-There are two common forms of sleep apnea, obstructive and central.
+There are two common forms – obstructive and central.
 Additionally, a third form can occur.
-It is called complex sleep apnea or treatment-emergent central sleep apnea, can also occur.
+It is called complex sleep apnea or treatment-emergent central sleep apnea.

 Obstructive sleep apnea